 Conclusion

-In addition to the usual and well-known relays, we have a large number of less known devices, such as switches, power outlets, a sensor station, and an RF gateway that allows us to add many more sensors.
+In addition to the usual and well-known relays, we have a large number of less known devices, such as switches, power sockets, a sensor station, and an RF gateway that allows us to add many more sensors.
 Although we miss a thermostat and an IR gateway.